looxis/laravel-amazon-mws/README.md

 <a name="orders"></a>
 ### Orders
+Retrieve order information that you need.
 [Amazon MWS Orders Documentation Overview](https://docs.developer.amazonservices.com/en_US/orders-2013-09-01/Orders_Overview.htm)

 <a name="get-order"></a>
 #### Get Order
+Returns orders based on the AmazonOrderId values that you specify.

 ```php
 $orderResponse = AmazonMWS::orders()->get("1234-1234-1234"); //get amazon order by id